haifengl/bigdata/README.md

 The above map-side join is fast but only works when the smaller dataset fits in the memory.
 To avoid this pitfall, we can use the multi-phrase map-side join.
-First we runs a MapReduce job on each dataset that uses the join attribute as the Mapper’s and Reducer’s output key and have the same number of reducers for all datasets.
+First we run a MapReduce job on each dataset that uses the join attribute as the Mapper’s and Reducer’s output key and have the same number of reducers for all datasets.
 In this way, all datasets are sorted by the join attribute and have the same number of partitions.
 In